-At The Chicago School, you will enjoy unparalleled real-world training opportunities—including an impressive range of international experiences (rarely offered in graduate school settings) to assist you with gaining the multicultural sophistication and competence you will need for success and impact in our increasingly diverse, global world.
+At The Chicago School, you will enjoy unparalleled real-world training opportunities—including an impressive range of international experiences rarely offered in graduate school settings to assist you with gaining the multicultural sophistication and competence you will need for success and impact in our increasingly diverse, global world.

-Following is a glimpse at the many opportunities students have to gain international experience while making a difference in our global communities:
+The following is a glimpse at the many opportunities students have to gain international experience while making a difference in our global communities:

-- Because not every student is able to travel, we work hard to create a global environment right on campus by hosting a range of international faculty and scholars.
+Whether students travel abroad or are actively studying online or on ground at their home campus, we work hard to create a global environment right on campus by hosting a range of international faculty and scholars.
 Chicago School students have opportunities to learn virtually from faculty at one of our many overseas partner institutions, and in person from on-ground visiting scholars.

 Education & Advocacy